-Parties to the conflict continue to target and persecute populations on the basis of their ethnic and/or religious identity.
+Populations continue to be targeted and persecuted on the basis of their ethnic and/or religious identity.
 The increased attacks against civilians are primarily in response to communities creating self-defense groups and/or resisting the punitive collection of "zakat" or alms.
+The surge in civilian deaths in Mali in 2022 coincides with the arrival of Russian mercenaries and the departure of French and other Western forces.